GianlucaCandiotti/socket.io-chat/README.md

 9. Don't forget that the Vagrantfile will look for the *./app* folder as the sync folder.
 If you already have some files, put them in an *./app* folder so that your structure looks like the one described above.
 If you are starting from scratch or cloning a repository just create the *./app* folder and put your files in there.

+10. Change the remotes to point to your repository since at the moment origin will be pointing at this one.

 - - -

 **Feel Free to delete this README or replace it with your own.**